 And there you have it, 5 simple tips to make take control of your desk and even make it fun.
 I’ll be here next Monday to show you the power of the wire shelf, and why I love them so much.
 Here’s a little hint.

-Amber is the Social Media Manager for For Rent Media Solutions™ and has been with the company since April 2007.
-In her role, Amber helps execute and optimize a social media strategic plan across multiple channels, as well as manages the company's social media product.
-This would include blogs, social networks, video sharing sites, and other conversational media.
-She spends a great deal of time building relationships with consumers, social media influencers, and bloggers to generate awareness of For Rent Media Solutions brand.
-Amber is also an avid lover of goat cheese and bacon (separate or together; it doesn't matter).
+Amber was the Social Media Manager for For Rent Media Solutions™ and was with the company since April 2007.
+In her role, Amber helped execute and optimize a social media strategic plan across multiple channels, as well as manages the company's social media product.
+This included blogs, social networks, video sharing sites, and other conversational media.
+She spent a great deal of time building relationships with consumers, social media influencers, and bloggers to generate awareness of For Rent Media Solutions brand.
+Amber was also an avid lover of goat cheese and bacon (separate or together; it doesn't matter).
 She is also obsessed with Pinterest and puppies.